nekogravitycat/SchoolNotify/README.md

 from your school's website, then send them into your email inbox.

 ## How can I use it?
-Just by simply subscribe to this service [here](https://sn.gravitycat.tw).
+Just simply subscribe to this service [here](https://sn.gravitycat.tw).
 Please fill out your email address and select your school.
 The system will send you a confirmation email.
 Please visit the link provided within 5 minutes